robindavidgames/ci-project02/README.md

 Full House Dice is a JavaScript implementation of an original game that I have designed.
 It is a casual game for a general audience.

 ## Features
-* Javascript code to dynamically create the page elements.
-This could have been achieved by simply creating 35 divs, but I wanted to see if I could use the JS code to create simpler HTML.
+* Javascript code to dynamically create the play-area elements.
+This could have been achieved by creating 35 divs, but I wanted to see if I could use the JavaScript code to create simpler HTML.
 Conceivably, I could expand or contract the number of divs in the play area with no change to the HTML.
+* A dice-rolling section, which keeps track of round number, total score, and available dice.
+Players can press the "Roll Dice" button to generate 2 new dice values, randomly numbered between 1 and 6.
+* The round number will also update at this point.
+* The score area updates dynamically as players put their dice values into the play area.
+The "Roll Dice" button disappears at the end of the game, ensuring the player cannot play more than 13 rounds.
+* A play-area, in which players will allocate their dice values.
+This forms the bulk of the JavaScript code.
+Players take the dice from the dice-rolling section and put them into this grid by clicking on the dice and then clicking on an available square.
+* The grid updates dynamically, blocking out specific spaces, accoring to the game rules, after each action.
+These spaces are then reset every turn.
+* Additionally, the values from each row and column in the grid are placed into arrays that are scored according to the rules of poker.
+* The scores for each row and column are updated dynamically and placed into a box at the end of each row and column.
+The total score for all of these rows and columns are updated at the top of the page.
+* A scoring cheat-sheet is to the right of the play area, so that users can always see their objectives.
+* Full rules to the game are below the play area.

 ## Testing